 The Worlds I See by Fei-Fei Li | Biography

 The Worlds I See: Curiosity, Exploration, and Discovery at the Dawn of AI is a personal journey from a Chinese immigrant childhood to an Artificial Intelligence scientist working at the Stanford Institute for Human-Centered Artificial Intelligence.
 The memoir weaves her personal narrative with the history and development of AI.
-The Stanford Institute is developing technology for using AI to enhance human capabilities rather than replace them and consider the potential impact on humans when developing new technology.
+The Stanford Institute is developing technology for using AI to enhance human capabilities rather than replace them, and it is considering the potential impact on humans when developing new technology.

 The Heaven & Earth Grocery Store* by James McBride | Historical Fiction